O957/O957/CONTRIBUTING.md

-# Contributing Guidelines
+# Contribution Guidelines

-_This document contains some guidelines for your making of contributions in this repository.
-At present, the author would rather have your contribution than not, if following these guidelines would effectuate you not making a contribution._
+_This document contains some guidelines for external contributions in this repository.
+At present, I would (on average) rather have you contribute than not, and if following these guidelines would effectuate you not making a contribution, I would rather you ignore them and contribute._

 Primarily, aim to follow GitHub's community guidelines: